 NRO refers to all 11 secondary (or auxiliary) CubeSat payloads on NROL-36 as the OUTSat (Operationally Unique Technologies Satellite) mission using for the first time the NPSCuL platform as a container structure for the 8 P-PODs (Ref.
 10).

-• February 2017: Aeneas remains in orbit and though the batteries do not hold during eclipse, beacons are still heard and decoded.
-Most often by the faithful amateurs in Japan -437.6 MHz, AFSK AX.25, 60 second intervals (Ref.
+• February 2017: Aeneas remains in orbit and though the batteries do not hold during the eclipse, beacons are still heard and decoded.
+Most often by the faithful amateurs in Japan -437.6 MHz, AFSK AX.25, 60-second intervals (Ref.
 13).
 11)

 • The Aeneas nanosatellite is operating nominally in February 2014 (17 months on orbit).
-The amateur beacon is active in daylight and partially in the eclipse phase world wide.
+The amateur beacon is active in daylight and partially in the eclipse phase worldwide.
 Monitoring beacon data is being received from the amateur community.
-Monitoring of Wi-Fi (Wireless Fidelity) experiment over southern California.
+Monitoring of Wi-Fi (Wireless Fidelity) experiments over southern California.
 13)

 • The Aeneas nanosatellite is operating nominally in the fall of 2013.

-This mission uses a custom-built deployable mesh antenna, and stretches the attitude control and power generation capabilities of the nanosatellite bus to its limits.
+This mission uses a custom-built deployable mesh antenna and stretches the attitude control and power generation capabilities of the nanosatellite bus to their limits.